Neutrollized/free-tier-gke/examples/anthos-service-mesh/README.md

 ### Deploy Ingress Gateway
 You will need a namespace for your ASM gateway.
 Here I just called it **asm-gateway** (original, I know).
 We will be using the [revision](https://cloud.google.com/service-mesh/docs/revisions-overview#what_is_a_revision) as the auto-injection label.

+The revision can be found in the output of the verification step above, or you can run: `kubectl -n istio-system get controlplanerevision`

 ```console
 kubectl create ns asm-gateway
 kubectl label ns asm-gateway istio.io/rev=asm-managed-rapid